-If you want to apply to New York Institute of Technology, the fee for the application is $50.
+If you want to apply to New York Institute of Technology, the application fee costs $50.

 |Mean Unweighted GPA||3.5|

 |Admissions Test Policy||Test Optional|

 |Applicants Who Submit ACTs||18%|

 These are the application deadlines for New York Institute of Technology.